The $B^0 \to J/\psi f_0(1370,1500,1710)$ decays: an opportunity for scalar glueball hunting: Conclusions and Summary

 \item[]{(c)} The large branching fractions of the decay $B_s^0 \to J/\psi f_0(1710)$ predicted in PQCD approach provide one more chance to directly explore the flavor $s\bar s$ content in the $f_0(1710)$ state.
 The forthcoming measurements of ${\cal B}(B_s^0 \to J/\psi f_0(1500, 1710))$ could isolate the $s\bar s$ components with different but definite coefficients in the possible candidates of scalar glueball.

 \item[]{(d)} Several interesting relative ratios of the branching fractions between the different $B^0 \to J/\psi f_0$ decays such as $R_d^{\rm Theo}[f_{05}/f_{07}]$, $R_s^{\rm Theo}[f_{05}/f_{07}]$, $R_s^{\rm Theo}[f_{07}/f_{03}]$, and so forth, can give the information about the mixing coefficients $\alpha_1$ and $\alpha_2$ in the light scalars $f_0$ in a clean and complementary manner.
 Then the amount of the scalar glueball component in $f_0(1500)$ and $f_0(1710)$ could be deduced.
 They would be utilized to conjecture which one is more favored as the primary scalar glueball. \end{itemize} Frankly speaking, in order to figure out the real scalar glueball clearly, we are eagerly looking forward to the more stringent calculations on the nonperturbative parameters and the more precise measurements on the undetected modes in this work.
+The measurements with good precision on the decays $B^0 \to J/\psi f_0(1500, 1710)$ would provide the great opportunities to the lightest scalar glueball hunting potentially.

 \begin{appendix}